m5c/EthereumGuide/ethereum-guide.md

     brew linkapps solidity
 ```

+### Windows

+You have three options, but I strongly recommend the third:
+ * Find a way to install the tools for windows, adapt all unix-scripts that show up in this guide (you will be slower than other teams).
+ * Run Linux within your Windows installation, using a virtualization software (will be more complicated than the original guide when we get to networking -> your job to make it work)
+    * Windows 10: You can use [HyperV](https://www.windowscentral.com/how-run-linux-distros-windows-10-using-hyper-v)
+    * Windows XP/Vista/7/8: Use [VirtualBox](http://www.psychocats.net/ubuntu/virtualbox)
+ * [Install Linux natively](https://builtvisible.com/the-ubuntu-installation-guide/) on your PC (You can install it next to your Windows installation)

 ### Files

 All files relevant to the following guide reside in a special directory, the *ethereum base directory*.
 Your blockchain data and affiliated accounts reside in that directory.
 If you delete it you start from scratch.